-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid consolidated financial statements give the information requiredby the Act in the manner so required and give a true and fair view in conformity with theaccounting principles generally accepted in India of the consolidated state of affairs ofthe Group and jointly controlled entity as at 31st March 2016 and their consolidatedprofit and their consolidated cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Act in the manner so required and give a true and fair view in conformity with theaccounting principles generally accepted in India of the state of affairs of the Companyas at March 31 2017 and its profit and its cash ows for the year ended on that date.

 Emphasis of Matter

-a) We draw your attention to note no.4.04 (b) of notes to the audited consolidatedfinancial statement relating to circumstances which have been considered for determiningthe period for capitalization of borrowing cost.
+a) We draw your attention to note no.4.04 (b) to the audited standalone financialstatement relating to circumstances which have been considered for determining the periodfor capitalization of borrowing cost.

 Report on Other Legal and Regulatory Requirements